Posted on

 Clear instructions

-Even simple forms like a newsletter sign up need instructions.
+Even simple forms like a newsletter sign-up need instructions.
 They have required fields and certain formatting requirements.

-Clear navigation order using tab
+Clear navigation order using the tab key

-But, if I’m using tab to go through the form, I might start at the First name field, select tab, and get taken to the field right below it, which is Phone number.
+But, if I’m using tab to go through the form, I might start at the First name field, select tab, and get taken to the field right below it, which is email.
 If I push tab again, I’d keep going down the column to the next field.
 Finally, I’d get to the adjacent column and the Last name field.
 This order just doesn’t make sense – it should go First name and then Last name.

 Here’s how you can have a tab order that makes sense:

-• Always test your tab order.
+- Always test your tab order.
 Think about what the logical order would be.
-Then, use the tab key to go through the form, and test to make sure the tab order matches the logical order.
+Then, use the tab key to go through the form and test to make sure the tab order matches the logical order.

-Form can be completed using keyboard
+Form can be completed using a keyboard

 Here are some tips to make sure each field can be completed using a keyboard: